Tanza3D/farsand-news/README.md

-# blog
+# news
-blog for tanza.me
+news for farsand.com